Understanding RRSP Withdrawals in Retirement: What You Need to Know

 • 30% on withdrawals over $15,000

-This increase can potentially move you into a higher tax bracket, resulting in a higher overall tax bill.
+This increase may move you into a higher tax bracket, resulting in a higher overall tax bill.

 3. What Happens at Age 71

-By December 31 of the year you turn 71, you must convert your RRSP into one of the following:
+By December 31 of the year you turn 71, you must close your RRSP and choose one of the following options:

-• A full withdrawal (generally not recommended due to significant tax impact)
+• Withdraw the full amount (generally not recommended due to significant tax impact)

-Most retirees choose to convert their RRSP into a RRIF, which requires minimum annual withdrawals starting the following year.
-These withdrawals are also fully taxable as income.
+Most retirees choose to convert their RRSP into a RRIF.
+Starting the following year, you must withdraw a minimum amount annually, and these withdrawals are fully taxable as income.

 4. Why You May Owe More Tax